 Note: The tool uses discharge monitoring report (DMR) data from ICIS-NPDES to calculate pollutant discharge amounts.
 EPA has verified the accuracy of the tool’s calculations.
 EPA has also performed a limited review of the underlying data that has focused on facilities with the largest amounts of pollutant discharges.
-Due to the large amount of DMR data, additional errors exist in ICIS-NPDES and PCS.
-Please see the User’s Guide(29 pp, 2.6MB), Frequently Asked Questions and Answers, and Error Correction page for instructions on how to use the tool and how to correct errors in ICIS-NPDES and PCS.
+Due to the large amount of DMR data, some errors exist in ICIS-NPDES DMR data.
+Please see the User Guide(29 pp, 2.6MB), Frequently Asked Questions and Answers, and Error Correction page for instructions on how to use the tool and how to correct errors in ICIS-NPDES.
+The tool also uses wastewater pollutant discharge data from the Toxics Release Inventory (TRI).
 You can send an email to firstname.lastname@example.org with any comments or questions about the tool.
 You can sign up for our e-mail news bulletin and be notified when new data, enhancements, or training materials are available.
-The tool also uses wastewater pollutant discharge data from the Toxics Release Inventory (TRI).

 EPA is working to resolve a problem with linkages in EPA's Facility Registry Service (FRS) for Clean Water Act permits.
 Read More...